neoforged/.github/primers/1.21.2/index.md

         - `canCraft` -> `selectMatchingRecipes`
         - `getRecipes`, `getDisplayRecipes` -> `getFittingRecipes`
     - `SlotSelectTime` - Represents the current index of the slot selected by the player
+    - `RecipeButton#getResultItem` - Returns the result of the recipe.
 - `net.minecraft.recipebook`
     - `PlaceRecipe` -> `PlaceRecipeHelper`
         - `addItemToSlot` -> `$Output#addItemToSlot`